library(tidyverse)

 - Given: a single dataset \(\mathcal D\)

-- for however long you have,
+- For however long you have,

 - Estimate its parameters on \(\mathcal D\) to get \(\hat f_\mathcal{D}\)